Today is a birthday, but not just of any one person, but of a special tv series.

 The episode also featured Carole Ann Ford as Susan (Foreman), Jacqueline Hill as Barbara Wright and William Russell as Ian Chesterton.
 The story began when two school teachers shared their concerns about one of their pupils - Susan.
 She's brilliant in some subjects but bizarrely out of kilter in others.
 To assuage their curiosity, they follow her home, but discover 'home' is a blue police box in an old junk yard.
 Once they enter the box their lives, and television history, would never be the same.

-What it comes down to is this: Doctor Who has been a part of my life for 54 years (!!), and that battered blue box is still transporting the Time Lord known as the Doctor (who's been through a few bodies!) and his various companions to worlds of wonder and adventure.
-And whole new generations of children got to discover the Doctor with the Chris Eccleston, David Tennant, Matt Smith, and Peter Capaldi interpretations of the characters.
-And now, a whole new era for the series begins with the first woman, Jodie Whitaker, about to take on the role of the Doctor.
-I'm looking forward to it, believe me.
+What it comes down to is this: Doctor Who has been a part of my life for 56 years (!!), and that battered blue box is still transporting the Time Lord known as the Doctor (who's been through a few bodies!) and his various companions to worlds of wonder and adventure.
+And whole new generations of children got to discover the Doctor with the Chris Eccleston, David Tennant, Matt Smith and Peter Capaldi interpretations of the characters.
+And now, the first woman to play the iconic Time Lord, the Doctor, Jodie Whitaker, is heading into her second series in the role.
+It's been an interesting ride so far, to be sure...
 But for me, William Hartnell and Patrick Troughton will always be *my* Doctors.
 So...